-School officially starts at 9.00am, by which time we expect all children to be in their classrooms ready to start the day.
-However, children are allowed into class from 8.40am.
+Registers are taken at 9.00am, by which time we expect all children to be in their classrooms ready to start the day.
+However, KS2 children are allowed into class from 8.40am.
 At this time, staff are preparing for the day and welcoming the children so, unless it’s a very quick message, please arrange to talk to them at another time.
-Very occasionally, teachers may not be in their room at 8.40am, in these instances, we would ask that you do not leave your child unattended in the room.
+KS1 children are able to wait in the front or Early Years playground from 8.40 supervised by staff.

 |Lunchtime||11.45am-12.45pm (Infants), 12.00-1.00pm (Juniors)|

 |Afternoon play||1:45-2:00pm (Infants)|

 |Day End (pick-up time)||3:15pm|

 Gates open at 8.40 am.
 If you do bring your child earlier than 8.40am, we ask that you remain with them, alternatively, please consider using our Breakfast Club which opens at 7.30am.

 The school follows the Cambridge County Council protocols for dealing with children not collected at the end of the school day.